komposter/CommunityPowerEA.com/_docs/follow-up.md

 <sup>[*(starting from v2.35)*](/docs/versions-history#20210715-235)</sup>

-Sum TakeProfit for all positions opened by EA in account currency.
+Sum TakeProfit for all positions (buy + sell) opened by EA in account currency.

+> For example, if you set **Sum TakeProfit** = 25, EA will close all positions, when sum profit of buy and sell positions will be >= $25.

 Set 0 to disable.